loudoweb/fabula/README.md

 # fabula
-Engine for stories, events and dialogs parsed from xml.
+Cross-platform Engine for stories, events and dialogs parsed from xml for video games.

+### Genesis

+This engine has been originally coded for my own tactical rpg procgen narrative game Graal Seeker at [Lugludum](https://www.lugludum.com) back in 2014.
+I've only decided to extract the code and make it an open source library in...2022.
+Since then I've successfuly used it in a recent point&click serious game.

+### Status

+Currently in development.
+Most of my original code still isn't there.
+Then I'll add new features :)
-WIP: RC planned for spring 2023
+**WIP: RC planned for 2023**

-## Sample xml
+## writing your story on xml

 > Why xml?

 I personnaly prefer xml over json, especially for large content, I find it more readable, and it needs less scrolling:)
 Also, I've a test a json and the file was heavier...
-But we can imagine to create a json parser in the future in we find a correct json format.
+But we can imagine to create a json parser in the future if we find a correct json format.

 > Yeah, but isn't it better to use a visual graph node tool to make your story?

 Well, despite the fact it's harder to visualise the story with xml than with a graph node tool.
-It's faster to create the xml file, especially for small projects, than opening a graph node tool, creating all the boxes, copy pasting the texts, etc. And for big projects, lot of people seems to use Excel.
+It's faster to create the xml file, especially for small projects, than opening a graph node tool, creating all the boxes, copy pasting the texts, clicking here and there, etc. And for big projects, lot of people seems to use Excel.
 But firstly, we can still create such a tool in the future (or creating converters for existing tools).
 And lastly, we can imagine using an Excel to xml converter to save some time on big projects, so narrative designer can write on Excel and developers just have to convert.

 ```xml